kean/Nuke/Sources/NukeExtensions/NukeExtensions.docc/ImageViewExtensions.md

 Nuke.loadImage(with: url, options: options, into: imageView)
 ```

-> The extensions have a limited set of options.
-If you need more, check out `LazyImageView` in [NukeUI](https://github.com/kean/NukeUI).
+> Tip: The extensions have a limited set of options.
+If you need more, check out `LazyImageView` from [NukeUI](https://github.com/kean/NukeUI).

 ### Placeholder